 This option will save energy, eliminate landfill burning, and reduce timber harvesting keeping more trees on the earth.
 Old wood can be reclaimed from many sources you may not think of, such as storm-damaged trees, old shipping pallets, unwanted furniture, and razed buildings.

 In the past, reclaimed wood was a choice more common for the eco-friendly conscious and those willing to spend money.
-Now more than ever, individuals with a thrifty and DIY mindset are transforming old wood in a new and creative use bringing character into your home.
+Now more than ever, individuals with a thrifty and DIY mindset are transforming old wood in a new and creative use bringing some character into your home.
 Not only will this save your wallet but also give you a sense of accomplishment if you decide to embark on a DIY reclaimed wood project.

 19. Clay Brick